Introduction

 Building Automation

 My first “big company” experience was as a field automation technician with Honeywell Building Solutions in Toronto.
-My BEng foundation and computer aptitude allowed me to excel at this technical position and develop expertise.
-I got to work work all over the city and meet different people, products, and problems.
+My BEng foundation and computer aptitude allowed me to excel and develop expertise.
+I got to work all over the GTA and meet different people, products, and problems.
 I had a healthy working relationship with my manager that had a significant influence on my career and life, which I am thankful for.
+It was a great first job out of school.

 The nature of my responsibilities grew as my expertise and confidence increased.
 I provided technical support for field technicians, proactively improved key sites, and handled field troubleshooting for high profile issues.
 I learned a lot about the inner workings of dozens hardware devices and their software, which my low-level experience ten years ago made possible.
 I’m especially proud of finding a bug in one of our flagship products that I was also able to solve using induction and static analysis tools.